 If you are considering withdrawal from your course you should speak to your personal tutor or the Students' Union to discuss your reasons.
-If there is a problem, University Centre staff or Students' Union staff may be able to help.
+If there is a problem, College or Students' Union staff may be able to help.

 If you decide to withdraw from your course or programme of study, you must notify us in writing.
-This notification must be sent immediately to your Head of Department/Programme Manager and be copied to the HE Registrar Assistant at the following email address: heregistrar@leedscitycollege.ac.uk
+This notification must be sent immediately to your Programme Manager and be copied to the HE Registrar Assistant at the following email address: heregistrar@ucleeds.ac.uk

 4.7 Are there any specific course requirements (e.g. placements, DBS checks)?
-[Delete if not appropriate]